stalet/hawtio/docs/Overview2dotX.md

 #### typescript plugins
 * [hawtio-core-dts](https://github.com/hawtio/hawtio-core-dts) - A repository of typescript definition files for third-party scripts as well as any javascript plugins such as hawtio-core or hawtio-core-navigation.
 Not actually a plugin, but is a dependency for any typescript plugin
 * [hawtio-core-perspective](https://github.com/hawtio/hawtio-core-perspective) - Perspective selector, adds itself to the navigation bar and provides an API to plugins to configure perspectives.
-* [hawtio-utilities](https://github.com/hawtio/hawtio-utilities) - A collection of helper functions used throughout hawtio, most plugins will probably depend on this module.
+* [hawtio-utilities](https://github.com/hawtio/hawtio-utilities) - A collection of helper functions used throughout hawtio, most plugins will probably depend on this module
 * [hawtio-ui](https://github.com/hawtio/hawtio-ui) - The UI widgets from hawtio 1.x, including hawtio-simple-table and the editor plugin
 * [hawtio-forms](https://github.com/hawtio/hawtio-forms) - The forms plugin from hawtio 1.x, used to create forms from a simple schema
 * [hawtio-jmx](https://github.com/hawtio/hawtio-jmx) - The JMX and JVM plugins from hawtio 1.x as well as the tree plugin.
 Now contains all jolokia initialization code as well as the Core.Workspace object service from hawtio 1.x.
-Will likely be a dependency for any plugin that talks to jolokia.
+Will likely be a dependency for any plugin that talks to jolokia
+* [hawtio-wiki](https://github.com/hawtio/hawtio-wiki) - Provides a git based wiki
+* [hawtio-kubernetes](https://github.com/hawtio/hawtio-kubernetes) - The plugin for working with [Kubernetes](http://kubernetes.io/)
+* [hawtio-forge](https://github.com/hawtio/hawtio-forge) - The [JBoss Forge](http://forge.jboss.org/) plugin for hawtio so it can view and create projects and execute forge commands

 #### slush generators
 * [slush-hawtio-javascript](https://github.com/hawtio/slush-hawtio-javascript) - Generates a starter jvascript plugin project that depends on hawtio-core and hawtio-core-navigation with some example plugin code.